On Arabs and Conspiracy Theories

 It takes some time to understand why there is such great appeal for fantastical thinking in the Middle East, but after some investigation the reasons become clear.

-And from the café to the classroom, there is also little that is original in terms of discourse and ideas being bandied about, a truth reflected in the fact that just a few years ago, the country of Belgium (about 11 million people) had a market for books than the entirety of the Arab world (about 380 million people).
+And from the café to the classroom, there is also little that is original in terms of discourse and ideas being bandied about, a truth reflected in the fact that just a few years ago, the country of Belgium (about 11 million people) had a market for books four times larger than the entirety of the Arab world (about 380 million people).
 This statistic is hardly lessened by governments in the region generally not allowing, or at least severely restricting, the free expression of ideas.

 With a sophisticated, wide, nuanced debate absent, political life in Arab countries has stagnated and atrophied; short bursts of hope that moments of upheaval will produce major reform have disappointed time and time again or have failed to deliver enough reform quickly enough to inspire widespread enthusiasm or hope.
-Understandably, , instead, filled that void, a cynicism that thrives in a polygamous marriage with hopelessness and helplessness.
+Understandably, mass cynicism has, instead, filled that void, a cynicism that thrives in a polygamous marriage with hopelessness and helplessness.

 I am not sure what the far older, historical context of the expression inshallah (“if God wills it”) was, but in modern times, whether intended to outside audiences or not, there is near-universal sense among non-Arabs that inshallah carries with it a distinct sense of “It’s up to God, not me; the circumstances and outcome are out of my control; don’t hold me responsible.”
 Such inshallahs are applied to everything: whether one will get a job, score well on a test, even be on time for an appointment.
 The Arab world teaches you patience whether you want the lesson or not, and whether I am seeking to get an Arab friend to agree to a meeting time or an Arab electrician to come and fix a light, when the response to the idea that they will come at such-and-such a time is “inshallah,” nearly always at best I expect a 50% chance that that will actually be the case.